improvedk/improve.dk/source/_posts/implementing-data-types-in-orcamdf/implementing-data-types-in-orcamdf.md

 ## SqlInt implementation

-int is very simple as it’s fixed length and is very straight forward to convert using BitConverter:
+int is very simple as it's fixed length and is very straight forward to convert using BitConverter:

 ```csharp
 public class SqlInt : ISqlType